 This major fork forms the mainstem Willamette River where it joins with the Middle Fork Willamette near Eugene and Springfield.

-Among anglers, it was long the forgotten sibling to the Middle Fork but starting in 2014 will boast its very own run of hatchery-reared spring Chinook salmon.
+Among anglers, it was long the forgotten sibling to the Middle Fork, although it does have a somewhat-overlooked run of hatchery-reared spring Chinook salmon.

-This article will briefly discuss the river system’s two major fisheries:
+This article will discuss the river system’s two major fisheries.

 Spring Chinook Salmon